letsgolob3/Udacity-Capstone/README.md

 Multiple pipelines were created and added to a FeatureUnion to apply different transformers on the same input data.
 These transformers were applied in parallel and the output was concatenated.
 Then, a ColumnTransformer was used to apply different data transformations for text and numeric columns.
 The resulting preprocessor was used as the first step within the machine learning pipeline.
-A RandomizedSearchCV was used instead of a GridSearchCV to save processing time.
+Cross-valdiation was performed using a RandomizedSearchCV with 3-folds instead of a GridSearchCV to save processing time.
 Instead of trying out all hyperparameter permutations, RandomizedSearchCV trains the model based on a fixed number of hyperparameter combinations sampled from a probability distribution.

 The functions listed in the table below are all within the emotions_model.py file.
 They are listed along with the corresponding technical component of this project.